 How are panels installed?

 A panel system is very similar to a conventional framing system with a bottom plate and top plate, the difference is that instead of using 2x’s every 16” or 24”, you are using panels every 4’ or 8’.
 The panel seams have a simple connection detail with lumber or splines, and you use conventional 8d penny nails to fasten each piece together.
-ACME panels come with a structural sheathing of OSB on both sides which act as a structural component and provides a sheer strength as well.
+ACME panels come with a structural sheathing of OSB on both sides which act as a structural component and provides a shear strength as well.
 The panels can span up to 16’ unsupported depending on the loading required for your building location.

 ACME has Class A Certified Contractors